 Matthew White, strategist with iDrive Logistics, told Supply Chain Dive his clients reached out "in horror" after DHL’s declaration.

-The blanket advice, from nearly all experts consulted for this report, to face these declarations when they come is to understand the exact terms of existing contracts and maintain open lines of communications with service providers.
+The blanket advice, from nearly all experts consulted for this report, to face these declarations when they come is to understand the exact terms of existing contracts and maintain open lines of communication with service providers.

 Each declaration will follow carriers' efforts to weigh liability concerns against maintaining shipper confidence.
 A basic understanding of force majeure — and the real reason carriers make the declaration — may help to lessen some of the panic they generate.